Word Meanings - VALID - Book Publishers vocabulary database

 the quality or state of being upright. - HONORABLENESS

 1. The state of being honorable; eminence; distinction.
-2. Conformity to the principles of honor, probity, or moral rectitude; fairness; uprightness; reputableness. - BENEVOLENT
+2. Conformity to the principles of honor, probity, or moral rectitude; fairness; uprightness; reputableness. - RIGHT

 Having a disposition to do good; possessing or manifesting love to mankind, and a desire to promote their prosperity and happiness; disposed to give to good objects; kind; charitable. -- Be*nev"o*lent*ly, adv.
 Syn. -- Benevolent, Beneficent. - COMPACT